cleemesser/aero15X-laptop-linux-cuda-config/README.md

 #### getting bumblebee+primus to work
 - did not work out of the box but with primus-problem-workaround.md adding to xorg.conf.nvidia
 - that works: Superposition runs (maybe intermittently) on medium setting, 9977;
-  - this is about the same as under Windows a bit slower than under direct X but a bit faster that under OpenGL
+  - this is about the same as under Windows a bit lower than under direct X but a bit higher that under OpenGL
 - Heaven 2852 OpenGL 1920x1080 8xAA fullscreen High Quality

 #### battery life with bumblebee